There are now 3 possible online modes for units:

 - Students are able to (1) apply engineering synthesis and design processes relevant to mining engineering; (2) seek out the requirements and associated resources to assess the scope, dimensions, scale of effort and indicative costs of a complex engineering project; (3) apply technical knowledge, appropriate tools and problem-solving skills to achieve a desired outcome to satisfy user requirements; (4) apply project management tools and processes to the planning and execution of a design project; (5) conduct oneself in a professional manner; (6) critically analyse design inputs, processes and outputs; (7) locate and evaluate relevant standards and technical literature; (8) use discourse conventions relevant to the discipline; (9) communicate clearly, effectively and appropriately using written, oral and visual means; and (10) contribute to and/or manage a complex engineering project activity, as a member and/or leader of an engineering team.

-- Indicative assessments in this unit are as follows: (1) assignment; (2) reports; and (3) a final test.
+- Indicative assessments in this unit are as follows: (1) interim report and presentation ; (2) final project presentation; and (3) final project report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)